Archaeological theory: National archaeology (c. 1916 - present)

-Soviet archaeology (1917-present)
+Soviet archaeology (1917 - present)

 Adapting some of the concepts of Darwinian natural selection for use outside of the discipline of evolutionary biology while employing the Marxist historical-economic theory of dialectical materialism, Soviet archaeologists resumed the method of use-wear analysis and, beginning in the 1930s, tried to explain observed changes in the archaeological record in terms of internal social dynamics.

-Social archaeology (UK) (c1922-present)

-Processual archaeology (New Archaeology)
+Processual archaeology ("New Archaeology")

 In the 1960s, a number of young, primarily American archaeologists, such as Lewis Binford, rebelled against the paradigms of cultural history.
 They proposed a "New Archaeology", which would be more "scientific" and "anthropological".
 They came to see culture as a set of behavioural processes and traditions.
 (In time, this view gave rise to the term processual archaeology).
 Processualists borrowed from the exact sciences the idea of hypothesis testing and the scientific method.
 They believed that an archaeologist should develop one or more hypotheses about a culture under study, and conduct excavations with the intention of testing these hypotheses against fresh evidence.
 They had also become frustrated with the older generation's teachings through which cultures had taken precedence over the people being studied themselves.
 It was becoming clear, largely through the evidence of anthropology, that ethnic groups and their development were not always entirely congruent with the cultures in the archaeological record.